colyic/Refridge/README.md

 # Refridge
-Website to bring awareness to food insecurity & commmunity fridges: http://tinyurl.com/refridge2022.
+Website to bring awareness to food insecurity & commmunity fridges